What is the Communication Design program?

 What can I do with this course of study?

-Our two-year (62 hrs) curriculum leads to an Associate of Applied Science Degree in Communication Design and a one-year Level One Certificate.
-Graduates may find careers in graphic design, motion graphics, advertising design, publications design, identity design, layout design, digital illustration, and digital photography.
+Our two-year (60 hrs) curriculum leads to an Associate of Applied Science Degree in Communication Design and a one-year (16 hrs) Level One Certificate in Communication Design.
+Graduates may find careers as Graphic Designers, Web Developers, Multimedia Artists/Animators, Art Directors, Prepress Technicians and Desktop Publishers.

 What's special about program?

-The program facility includes four computer classrooms supported by Mac multimedia workstations and one studio for traditional illustration study.
+The program facility includes modern studios and four computer classrooms supported by Mac multimedia workstations and one studio for traditional illustration study.
 Program advising is offered to students twice a year by full-time faculty.
 Students must seek advisement before enrolling in Communication Design courses.
 Qualified students may be eligible for scholarships and internship opportunities.
 Many students have also won local, national, and international design competitions.
-The annual juried student exhibition showcases the best student projects in all study fields.
+The semi-annual Student Portfolio Exhibition showcases the best work by graduating students.